 - Rain jacket/poncho.

-- Waterproof backpack or rain cover/waterproof spray
+- Waterproof backpack or rain cover/waterproof spray.
+This is a must!

 - Long pants and long sleeve shirt